-- Are not emergency services as defined in this section but are medically necessary and immediately required as a result of an unforeseen illness, injury, or condition; - Are provided when the enrollee is temporarily absent from the plan's service (or, if applicable, continuation) area, or under unusual and extraordinary circumstances, when the enrollee is in the service or continuation area, and the network is temporarily unavailable or inaccessible; and - It was not reasonable given the circumstances to wait to obtain the services through the plan network.
+- Are not emergency services as defined in this section but are medically necessary and immediately required as a result of an unforeseen illness, injury, or condition; - Are provided when (A) the enrollee is temporarily absent from the plan's service (or, if applicable, continuation) area and therefore, he/she cannot obtain the needed service from a network provider; or (B); Are provided, or under unusual and extraordinary circumstances, when the enrollee is in the service or continuation area but, and the network is temporarily unavailable or inaccessible; and - It was not reasonable, given the circumstances, for the enrollee to wait to obtain the needed services from his/her regular plan provider after the enrollee returns to the service area or through the plan network the network becomes available.

-We note that an MA organization may choose to cover services outside the network at higher cost-sharing for non-emergency services obtained outside network providers' normal business hours (e.g., covering services at an urgent care center on weekends or holidays).
+We note that an MA organization may choose to cover non-emergency services outside the network at higher cost-sharing-for non-emergency services, obtained outside network providers' normal business hours (e.g., covering services at an urgent care center on weekends or holidays).